shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 Skip this entire step if you successfully followed [quickstart](./quickstart) section
 </Callout>

-When installation of shardus core, npm compile rust libraries on the fly.
-Though in future we would make this go away by shipping with binaries eliminating rust having to be installed on developers machines'.
+Npm compiles rust libraries on the fly when installing Shardus core.
+In the future, you would not need to compile rust by shipping with binaries which eliminate the need for rust to be installed on your machine.

-But until then, install rust by following instruction from [here](https://www.rust-lang.org/tools/install).
-Once you have `rustup` setup on your machine do -
+Until then, install rust by following the instructions here.
+Once rustup is setup on your machine enter:

 ```bash
 rustup install stable